puppets-epic-show-theatre/puppet-apticron/README.md

 ## Overview

-The rentabiliweb-apticron module enables you to install, deploy, and configure apticron.
+This module enables you to install, deploy, and configure apticron.

 ## Module Description